 Cosmology and Particle Physics

 MCS is attempting to unravel the mysteries of the universe, partnering astrophysics and particle physics research with computer science, statistics, and other disciplines.
-Learn more at the Bruce and Astrid McWilliams Center for Cosmology.
+Learn more at the McWilliams Center for Cosmology.

 MCS researchers are studying the mysterious dark matter and dark energy that makes up 95 percent of the universe.
 Read more about our cosmology research in the articles "A Physicists Guide to the Universe" and "Carnegie Mellon Goes to the Dark Side" in Science Connection.